County Laois Ireland · Co. Laois · Killeshin Save · Share

 Killeshin

-A 12th-century doorway carved with chevrons and creatures.
-Everything else is fields.
+A 12th-century doorway carved with chevrons, beasts and bearded heads.
+Everything else is fields and a view across the Barrow.

-Killeshin is a tiny village five kilometres northwest of Carlow, on the Laois side of the border.
-The name is almost synonymous with one thing: the church doorway.
+Killeshin is a small village five kilometres west of Carlow town, on the Laois side of the county line where the ground starts to climb.
+It owns one of the great early stones of Ireland and very little else, and it does not pretend otherwise.
+The name is almost a synonym for one thing: the church doorway.

 Founded